adrian-andersson/ModuleForge/docs/functions/Get-MFGitChangeLog.md

 ```

 DESCRIPTION
-This example demonstrates how to call the \`get-mfGitChangeLog\` function with a custom set of changelog types, in case you want to control your own
+This example demonstrates how to call the \`Get-MFGitChangeLog\` function with a custom set of changelog types, in case you want to control your own

 #### OUTPUT
 # Change Log